 The center also houses several high sensitivity and precision inductively coupled plasma mass spectrometers.
 We house a Thermo Finnigan™ Neptune multi-collector inductively coupled plasma mass spectrometer and a recently installed Thermo Finnigan Neptune-Plus multi-collector inductively coupled plasma mass spectrometer and a Thermo Finnigan Element XR magnetic sector inductively coupled plasma mass spectrometer.
 Any of these mass spectrometer can be coupled with a New Wave laser ablation system.
 A Thermo Finnigan Triton Plus™ multicollector thermal ionization mass spectrometer will be online at the end of 2017.

 The Metal Geochemistry Center is adjacent to the Microprobe Facility, which houses a JEOL Hyperprobe electron microprobe.
 Both the Metal Geochemistry Center and the Microprobe Facility have full-time technicians.
-Partial lab maintenance costs are provided by the Department of Geology and Geophyiscs.
+Partial lab maintenance costs are provided by the Department of Earth and Planetary Sciences.
 Images and additional information on the lab facility can be found at Lab page.
 More information about the research focus of our group can be found at People page.
 Feel free to look at our Publication page.

 The department also has and maintains a standard sample preparation facility, which has saws, clean powdering mills, and updated machinery to make thin sections, and a petrography center, which has a scanning electron microscope with a technician and several light microscopes.